About Career Services

 College Central Network (CCN) is the online career job bank and employment resource system RCCC uses to connect students, alumni, and local businesses.
 CCN is accessible 24-hours a day, seven days a week at no charge to the student, alumni or employer.
 Students can search for jobs; create a résumé and have it reviewed, uploaded and posted to their account; listen to job search podcasts; create and maintain a portfolio; and access career advice information.
 Employers can post jobs and review posted résumés and portfolios.
 Students and employers must register with CCN in order to access the system.

-Cooperative education allows students to gain hands-on work experience with a local employer in their program of study and earn academic credit by participating in the cooperative education program.
-Cooperative education is available for curriculum students who have completed one semester (12 semester hour credits), have a minimum GPA of 2.25 and are registered for 3 semester hour credits during the semester of co-op experience.
+Work-Based Learning allows students to gain hands-on work experience with a local employer in their program of study and earn academic credit by participating in the work-based learning program.
+Work-based learning is available for curriculum students who have completed one semester (12 semester hour credits), have a minimum GPA of 2.25 and are registered for 3 semester hour credits during the semester of co-op experience.

 Corporate and Continuing Education